Become a Votebeat sponsor

 Votebeat is a nonprofit news organization reporting on voting access and election administration across the U.S. Sign up for Votebeat Michigan’s free newsletter here.

-The $10 million hit is a tiny portion of a huge budget battle that may lead to a shutdown of Michigan’s government next month.
-But in a state that has over 1,600 election officials and dozens of local elections scheduled for November, it represents the slashing of a critical resource.
+The Department of State’s funding for local election support is a relatively small portion of a huge budget battle that may yet lead to a shutdown of Michigan’s government next month.
+But in a state that has over 1,600 election officials and dozens of local elections scheduled for November, it represents a critical resource.

 In the 2024-25 fiscal year, the Department of State’s budget was about $292 million.
 Proposals from the Senate, which is controlled by Democrats, and Gov. Gretchen Whitmer’s office would both boost it to about $296.5 million, while the latest budget proposed by House Republicans would cut it down to $222.5 million.

-That money, Secretary of State Jocelyn Benson told Votebeat, is intended to help clerks navigate the expensive voting rights expansions voters approved in 2018 and 2022.
+The election support money, Secretary of State Jocelyn Benson told Votebeat on Monday, is intended to help clerks navigate the expensive voting rights expansions voters approved in 2018 and 2022.
 That includes additional staffing for the now-mandatory nine days of early voting in federal and statewide elections, as well as postage for the growing number of absentee ballots.

-She added that the Bureau of Elections would be cut by a third under the plan, limiting support for tasks such as testing electronic pollbooks and securing ballot drop boxes.
+She added that the Bureau of Elections would be cut by a third under the House’s overall plan, limiting support for tasks such as testing electronic pollbooks and securing ballot drop boxes.
+Those cuts would ultimately hurt local clerks, she said, because that staff provides critical support for security of elections as well as how smoothly they run.

-In a news release Monday, Benson estimated the budget would force layoffs of more than 400 employees across her department, and the closing of 10% of branch offices where residents get driver’s licenses.
-Cuts would also affect staff in the consumer protection division.
+In a news release Monday, Benson had warned that the budget proposal would force layoffs of more than 400 employees across her department, and the closing of 10% of branch offices where residents get driver’s licenses.

 She told Votebeat that she was working with the governor’s office on counterproposals that would reduce her department’s budget overall, as House leaders want, without “creating a lot of hurt to our elections, our department and to the citizens of Michigan.”

 In a press conference last week, Republicans argued that their proposals targeted waste.
-Rep. Ann Bollin, a Republican from Brighton Township and the chair of the House Appropriations Committee, said that the budget proposed in the House “targets all the priorities of people across Michigan.”
+Rep. Bollin said that the budget proposed in the House “targets all the priorities of people across Michigan.”

 If leaders can’t reach a consensus by Oct.
 1, the start of the new fiscal year, the state government is likely to shut down.
 That could mean that state officials aren’t able to fully support local clerks during their upcoming 2025 elections — including Detroit’s mayoral race, as well as council elections, millages, and ballot proposals around the state.